Stone and Stonework

 Information boards & markers

 There are several different types of information board on the City Walls Trail but the commonest and most informative are the 18 orange and purple boards.
 The 15 main boards include a map showing most of the trail and an estimate of how long it takes to walk to the next boards in both directions along the trail.
 Some information on these is outdated [e.g. phone number].
 Each bar has its large orange and purple board [Micklegate Bar has 2!] and most of the rest are at the other places where you can go up to the wall-walk.
+These 15 main boards are where you will also find the QR reference cards giving scan links to these Walls Trail pages.
 Many of these 15 boards are accompanied by a section of a metal map you can take a rubbing of to build up a complete A4 map of the Walls and the old city inside them.

-There is only one information board on the wall-walk but there are a few places where you walk over words and symbols set into the stone.
+There are information boards on the wall-walk in 2 places where archaeologists have left their work on view [in sections 4 and 10] and there are 10 places where you walk over words and symbols set into the paving of the wall-walk or the ground level parts of the trail.
 These tell you of something special to look at there –but they can be a bit of a puzzle.
-They have narrow frames which have a “V” cut out of them pointing in the direction you should look.
+They usually have narrow frames which have a “V” cut out of them pointing in the direction you should look.
+Three are not up on the wall -walk, one points to the short spur in the trail that goes inside the Multangular Tower [and to an information board about archaeology at this point] , another points to Clifford’s Tower, and another to Davy Tower.

 The route of the City Walls Trail between the lengths of walkable wall-walk is marked on the ground with small brass pavement studs showing a tower with battlements.
-Following these studs can be fun but it’s more of a challenge than originally intended because a few have gone missing and 3 have even gone to the wrong side of a road [the city archaeologist planned to get these three removed in 2011 but city authorities act slowly in York –that’s partly why we still have the Walls to walk round!].
-There seems to be no official map showing the whole studded route [with its two short diversions] but there’s a leaflet version available to print on the Friends of York Walls website –and there is this guide you are reading!
-Glass marbles set in the pavement are part of a separate [“Breadcrumbs”] trail.
-Occasional small mosaics e.g. in the path west of the Multangular Tower [section 13] are mainly separate again.
+Following these studs can be fun but it’s more of a challenge than originally intended because a few have gone missing and 2 have even gone to the wrong side of a road [York City Council plan to get these 2 removed and additional studs added but city authorities act slowly in York –that’s partly why we still have the Walls to walk round!].
+There seems to be no official map showing the whole studded route [with its two short spurs] but the map ‘totems’ put up in the city streets in 2020 show the trail [without the spurs] as a line of small yellow studs.
+We publish a range of maps –not only in this guide you are reading!

 Refreshments, Seats & Toilets